Experience Overview

 Getting to the start hotel

-Exodus provides one group arrival transfer from the airport, which is timed to coincide with the arrival of a chosen flight from London, UK.
+The start hotel is approximately 50 minutes’ drive from the airport.
+We provide one group arrival transfer from the airport, which is timed to coincide with the arrival of a chosen flight.
 You may join this transfer at no extra cost, provided you can be at the airport before the transfer leaves.
 Speak to your sales representative for the group arrival transfer times or to arrange a private transfer.

 If you would like further information on joining this trip, please speak to your sales representative.